dexif/fang-hacks/INSTALL.md

        cp .private/.wifi* /Volumes/Untitled/
        cp .private/wpa_supplicant.conf /Volumes/Untitled/bootstrap/

+If you need to change SSID/psk on `.wifi*` files:

+	$ echo -n 'my-ssid-wifi' > .wifissid
+	$ echo -n 'my-psk-wifi' > .wifipasswd

+> Warning: these files requires one line w/o line ends (editors will fail), use `echo -n` as above.

 1. Turn on the camera and wait a while til the light blinks blue, indicating the camera is on.